| | |

 So, I freak out.

 I was warned about these symptoms, and all these crazy visions started flashing in my mind.
-A vision about the clot dislodging and it travelling to my heart or lungs again.
+A vision about the clot dislodging and traveling to my heart or lungs again.

 I didn’t want to wait at the ER all night but, Hubby asked me to go, and I went.
 Not so much for waiting times but, to be quite honest–scared of what the outcome may be.